 What makes functional medicine content actually get cited?

-Write for that person specifically, answer their question directly, and back it up with credentials and citations.
-That combination — emotional resonance plus clinical authority plus structured formatting — is what gets functional medicine content quoted, shared, and surfaced by AI tools.
+Write for the frustrated patient specifically, answer their question directly in the first sentence, and anchor your claims in sources search engines already trust.
+That combination is what gets functional medicine content quoted, shared, and surfaced by AI tools.